faizanbhagat/bigLittleAlgorithm/README.md

 - Ensure that there are no headers to either of the files

 Procedure :
-1. Create a folder with this file as well as your two input files
+1. Clone this repository into a folder
+2. Add your ranking files to the folder
-2. Open a terminal and navigate to this folder
+3. Open a terminal and navigate to this folder
-3. Run 'g++ pairing.cpp -o pairing'
+4. Run 'g++ pairing.cpp -o pairing'
-4. Then run, ./pairing
+5. Then run, ./pairing
-5. Input the two files as given by the prompts
+6. Input the two files as given by the prompts
-6. Program will return the mathematically optimal big little pairings, enjoy!
+7. Program will return the mathematically optimal big little pairings, enjoy!

 Designed for Phi Gamma Nu @ The University of Michigan by Faizan Bhagat, Summer 2023